History of slavery in the Muslim world: Arab world

 Ibn Battuta met a Syrian Arab Damascene girl who was a slave of a black African governor in Mali.
 Ibn Battuta engaged in a conversation with her in Arabic.
 The black man was a scholar of Islam and his name was Farba Sulayman.
 Syrian girls were trafficked from Syria to Saudi Arabia right before World War II and married to legally bring them across the border but then divorced and given to other men.
 A Syrian Dr. Midhat and Shaikh Yusuf were accused of engaging in this traffic of Syrian girls to supply them to Saudis.

 Emily Ruete (Salama bint Said) was born to Sultan Said bin Sultan and Jilfidan, a Circassian slave, turned concubine (some accounts also note her as Georgian) An Indian girl slave who was named Mariam (originally Fatima) ended up in Zanzibar after being sold by multiple men.
 She originally came from Bombay.
 There were also Georgian girl slaves in Zanzibar.
 Egypt and Hejaz were also the recipients of Indian women trafficked via Aden and Goa.
 Since Britain banned the slave trade in its colonies, 19th century British ruled Aden was no longer a recipient of slaves and the slaves sent from Ethiopia to Arabia were shipped to Hejaz instead.
 Eunuchs, female concubines and male labourers were the occupations of slaves sent from Ethiopia to Jidda and other parts of Hejaz.
-The southwest and southern parts of Ethiopia supplied most of the girls being exported by Ethiopian slave traders to India and Arabia.
+Slaves from the Kaffa were exported to Arabia through Massawa, Zeila and Tadjura.
 Female and male slaves from Ethiopia made up the main supply of slaves to India and the Middle East.
+Most enslaved African women in Arabia were employed as domestic servants.
+Affluent Arabs showed a particular preference for Habshi concubines, a preference attributed to contemporary perceptions of their attractiveness and the linguistic ties between Habshi women and the Habshi eunuchs who guarded them.

 Raoul du Bisson was traveling down the Red Sea when he saw the chief black eunuch of the Sharif of Mecca being brought to Constantinople for trial for impregnating a Circassian concubine of the Sharif and having sex with his entire harem of Circassian and Georgian women.
 The chief black eunuch was not castrated correctly so he was still able to impregnate and the women were drowned as punishment.
 (Note: Abd Allah Pasha ibn Muhammad was the Sharif of Mecca during Raoul du Bisson's time in the Red Sea in 1863-5) 12 Georgian women were shipped to replace the drowned concubines.